Derry Irvine, Baron Irvine of Lairg: Political career

 At the 1970 general election, Irvine unsuccessfully contested Hendon North as the Labour Party candidate.
 A legal adviser to the Party through the 1980s, he was awarded a life peerage as Baron Irvine of Lairg, of Lairg in the District of Sutherland, on 25 March 1987.

 Irvine served as Shadow Lord Chancellor from 1992 to 1997 under Labour leaders John Smith, Margaret Beckett, and Tony Blair.
 After Labour's election victory in 1997, Blair appointed him as Lord Chancellor.

 During Irvine's tenure as Lord Chancellor, he oversaw the incorporation of the European Convention on Human Rights into UK law.
 In 2001, Irvine gained further responsibility for constitutional issues including human rights and freedom of information.
 He notably chose not to wear the officeholder's traditional attire during most of his tenure in the role.
+Irvine was the last Lord Chancellor to give judgments at the Appellate Committee of the House of Lords, giving a brief concurring judgment in AIB Group (UK) Ltd v Martin [2001] UKHL 63.
+He also gave the last reasoned judgment to be given by a Lord Chancellor, in Uratemp Ventures Ltd v Collins [2001] UKHL 43.

 Blair dismissed Irvine from the Cabinet in June 2003, when he announced his intention to abolish the position of Lord Chancellor.
-However, the role was not abolished, but was used as a secondary title for the Justice Secretary from 2005.
+However, the role was not abolished, but was used as a secondary title for the Secretary of State for Constitutional Affairs from 2003 to 2007 and the Justice Secretary from 2007.